 In April, you’ll see tulips everywhere you go, but the epicenter of tulip tourism is Keukenhof in Lisse.
 Keukenhof is a flower exhibition, but that doesn’t fully express its scale.

 Thirty-two hectares of land is filled with ornate flowerbeds holding a mind-boggling array of tulips (7 million tulips of 800 varieties!) and other bulb flower varieties.
 Don’t miss it.

 If you can, extend your visit to Keukenhof by renting bikes and exploring the countryside around Lisse.
-That’s where the tulip industry is concentrated, and the brightly colored fields are magnificent.
+That’s where the tulip industry is concentrated, and the brightly coloured fields are magnificent.

 If you still haven’t had enough of spring flowers, check out Giethoorn, in the middle of the country.
 This village is laced with small canals lined with picturesque thatched homes.
 Click here to buy your tickets for the boat trip to Giethoorn!